-My husband cancelled his business trip, but we did go visit our sons.
-A few hours before we were scheduled to fly back from Kansas City, the pain doubled again, and I had to go to the ER.
+My husband cancelled his business trip and we went to visit our sons.
+A few hours before we were scheduled to fly back home, the pain doubled again, and I had to go to the ER.
 It took two shots of “morphine light” to manage it enough so I could board the plane — in a wheelchair.
 I hugged our children and grandchildren as if saying goodbye forever.

 I had completed a fantasy novel and was already sending it to agents and publishers.
 I felt so strongly that I was going to die, I found a pre-made cover and self-published it as a goodbye gift to my family and friends.

 Finally, we met with the oncologist.
-I’d never heard her cuss before that day’s visit, but she did because she was angry the lymphoma had returned when the month before we’d celebrated ten years’ remission.
+I’d never heard her cuss before that day’s visit, but she did.
+She was angry the lymphoma had returned when the month before we’d celebrated ten years’ remission.
 She believed it was only stage three, but I would have to get a biopsy to determine which type of lymphoma so she could select the correct chemotherapy.

 Based on my experience ten years before, I knew that as soon as the chemo touched the lymphoma, the lymph nodes would shrink, and the pain would go away.
-When I called the cancer doctor to get an appointment, the receptionist said, “She’s going on vacation for two weeks.”
+When I called the cancer doctor for an appointment, the receptionist said I would not be able to come in for another two weeks.

 I felt like I was going to die and nobody cared!
 I finally lost it.
 “If I have to wait that long, you might as well shoot me, because this pain is going to kill me.”